Low Temperature Form Coating

 The storage temperature of 505LT will greatly effect the ease of mixing, application and curing time.
 For best results, 505LT should be stored at (50-70 °F or 10-22 °C) for at least 24 hours before use.
 Mix 2 parts A (resin) to 1 part B (hardener) for 3 minutes using a Jiffy Mixer and a slow speed drill.
 Mix at slow speed (less than 850 rpm) to avoid air entrainment.
 DO NOT mix more material than can be used within the stated working time.
 REMEMBER - you will have less working time at higher temperatures.

 505LT can be applied with a squeegee, brush, non-shedding roller or a grooved fiberglass roller.
-Re-coating a used form requires a light sanding to remove concrete residue and improve sur
+Re-coating a used form requires a light sanding to remove concrete residue and improve surface profile and adhesion.

 Caution: Mix and pour in a well-ventilated area.
 Avoid contact with skin and eyes.
 If contact does occur, wash skin with soap and water and seek medical help.
 Read and understand all CAUTIONS on container labels and material safety data sheets before using this material.